Sienci-Labs/Resources/atc/atc-basics/atc-1st-project.md

 featured_image: _images/post-image.jpg
 ---

+## ATC Workflow on gSender

+If you haven't yet, go through the Software Setup page to initialize your ATC system. ***Link to software setup.
+You cannot use your ATC until this process is complete.

+We have the g-code, and we installed the tools.
+Now we can move on to running the job!

+1. Set up any workholding to secure your material on the wasteboard.

+1. Connect to gSender

+1. Home the machine

+* Jog the machine away from the tool rack

+* Press Home

+1. Load your job onto gSender

+* Use the Load File button to select your g-code file

+* You should see a "Tool Timeline" with the different toolpaths highlighted in various colours, corresponding to the toolpath colours on the visualizer

+1. Load a tool onto the spindle to zero your machine with

+* Choose a tool from your rack that has a symmetric, flat end, like a standard flat end mill

+* Press Load and select the correct tool number

+***insert picture of Load with dropdown

+* Remove the bottom of the dust shoe so you can see the end mill

+* Jog the machine to where you want the job to start on your material, then use the Z0, X0 and Y0 buttons to zero each axis

+* Jog upwards then reattach your dust shoe bottom (you do NOT need to re-zero the Z-axis after jogging)

+We are about ready to start cutting.
+Here are some final precautions you may want to take:

+1. Check the Tool Timeline to see if the order of toolpaths and their tool number are correct.

+* At any point before running the job, if you need to re-assign tool numbers, use the Remapping button beside each toolpath.

+***insert screenshot of remapping button

+1. At the Spindle/Laser tab, spin up the spindle to ensure automatic spindle control is working

+1. In Config, under Tool Changing, check that the gSender Strategy is set to Ignore

+***insert screenshot of this setting

+1. Press Start!

 # First Project: Sassy Wooden Cookies with the ATC

 Now that our Automatic Tool Changer with a single rack is installed and configured, it’s time to run our first real project.